 The most famous place to see is Launceston, an ancient castle built in ca 1070 that overlooks the town.

-Ancient castles are something else we don’t have here in the states, so there is every reason to stay in an English country thatched roof cottage in England if you’ve plans to travel there.
+Ancient castles are something else we don’t have here in the states, so there is every reason to stay in an English country thatched roof cottage in England if you’ve planned to travel there.